ABCD-ReproNim/exercises/week_10/week_10_quiz.md

 ## ReproNim questions

-We have covered: bash to automate manual tasks, git to keep track of changes, containers to isolate our software, and datalad tied together bash, git, and containers to run commands reproducibly.
+Thus far in the course we've used `bash` to automate manual tasks, `git` to keep track of changes, containers to isolate our software, and DataLad (tied together with `bash`, `git`, and containers) to run commands reproducibly.
-Reproman takes us a step further to run commands at scale (e.g., running the same command across many participants, running the command on another machine, and/or running the command on a high performance/throughput computing cluster).
+ReproMan takes us a step further so that we can run commands _at scale_ (e.g., running the same command across many participants, on other machines, and/or on a high performance/throughput computing cluster).

+While not strictly necessary, we do recommend you complete the [week 8](https://github.com/ABCD-ReproNim/exercises/blob/main/week_8/week_8_quiz.md#repronim-questions) (DataLad) and [week 9 ](https://github.com/ABCD-ReproNim/exercises/blob/main/week_9/week_9_quiz.md#repronim-questions) (reproducible workflows) quizzes before completing this week's ReproNim questions.

-For today's Repronim questions, you will be cloning (via the command `datalad clone week9_analysis week10_analysis`, assuming you completed [the week 9 quiz](../week9/week_9_quiz.md#repronim-questions)), which covered the [Study Forrest dataset](https://github.com/psychoinformatics-de/studyforrest-data-structural) we worked with in the Repronim portions of the previous two quizes.
+For today's Repronim portion of the Data Exercise, you will be cloning (via the command `datalad clone week9_analysis week10_analysis`), the same [Study Forrest dataset](https://github.com/psychoinformatics-de/studyforrest-data-structural) that we worked with in the Repronim portions of the previous two quizzes.

 We will also be testing different ways of using FSL's [`FIRST`](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FIRST) again.

 Enrolled Students: We recommend you use the online version of